andrefrua/FullYearCalendar_v2/HOMEWORK.md

 3. Afinar alguns dos nomes dos métodos, se calhar em caminho IN PROGRESS
 4. Stretch goal: endireitar os add/remove event listeners - DONE

-5. Update the Render of the calendar in response to the selectedYear change instead of the way it is at the moment - DONE
+5. Update the Render of the calendar in response to the currentYear change instead of the way it is at the moment - DONE
 6. Add the eventListeners for the navigation buttons using the element itself. - DONE
 7. ViewModel.days falta e refactor de Day + acção para fazer o update do calendário - DONE
 8. Render the calendar in response to the selection of the year - DONE